Willard Wigan: Life and work

-As a child with dyslexia and Asperger syndrome, neither of which were diagnosed until adulthood, Willard Wigan was ridiculed in class by his primary school teachers for not learning to read.
+As a child with dyslexia and ASD, neither of which were diagnosed until adulthood, Willard Wigan was ridiculed in class by his primary school teachers for not learning to read.
 Wigan attributes his early drive in sculpting, which began at the age of five, to his need to escape from the derision of teachers and classmates.
 He wanted to show the world that nothing did not exist, deducing that if people were unable to view his work, then they would not be in any position to criticise it.
 Wigan has since aimed to make even smaller artworks, visible only with a microscope.

 In July 2007 he was made an MBE.

 On 3 February 2016 Wigan was a guest on BBC Radio 4's Midweek programme.

-On 5 September 2017 Wigan's was recognized by Guinness world Records as having created the smallest hand-made sculpture in the world, it measured 0.078 by 0.053 microns and depicted a human fetus.
-This record beat his prior record set in 2013 when he made a 24-carat gold motorbike imbedded into a human hair.
+On 5 September 2017 Wigan's was recognized by Guinness World Records as having created the smallest handmade sculpture in the world; it measured 0.078 by 0.053 millimetres and depicted a human foetus.
+This record beat his prior record set in 2013 when he made a 24-carat gold motorbike embedded into a human hair.

-In January 2018 Willard Wigan received an honorary doctorate from the University of Warwick in recognition of the significant contributions that he has made to art and sculpture.
+In January 2018, Willard Wigan received an honorary doctorate from the University of Warwick in recognition of the significant contributions that he has made to art and sculpture.